 heartburn, indigestion, ulcers or other stomach problems

-Like most NSAID medicines, Moxicam is not recommended for use during pregnancy.
-If
+Like most NSAID medicines, MOXICAM is not recommended for use during pregnancy.
+Your

-Tell your doctor is you are using an IUD (intrauterine device) for birth control.
+Tell your doctor if you are currently using an IUD (intrauterine device) for birth

-NSAID medicines, like Moxicam, may decrease the effectiveness of IUDs.
+NSAID medicines like MOXICAM may decrease the effectiveness of your IUD.